-- Requires the official WooCommerce shipment tracking plugin to update orders with shipment data
+- Requires the official WooCommerce shipment tracking plugin or the Advanced Shipment Tracking plugin by Zorem to update orders with carrier, service, and tracking information.

 - Requires an up-to-date version of WooCommerce utilizing the WordPress REST API V3

 - All products in the WooCommerce catalog must have a unique SKU, including variable items (one SKU per variant)

 - Pulls initial items and quantities from WooCommerce into Zenventory (unless a matching SKU already exists)

 - Pulls new items from WooCommerce into Zenventory (only if "Update Stock Levels Only" option is disabled)

 - Pulls new orders from WooCommerce into Zenventory that are in the "Processing" status

 - Pushes updated inventory stock levels from Zenventory to WooCommerce for matching SKUs

 - Pushes order status update when completed, shipped, or canceled from Zenventory to WooCommerce